 Tommy John appeared in 6 games with the Tribe in September 1963, going 0-2 but with a 2.21 ERA.
 Indians manager Birdie Tebbetts was impressed, telling John “not to change your style up here.
 Make the hitters change to you” (from the Terre Haute Tribune).
 Tebbetts also referred to John’s fastball as “deceptive,” which might have referred to its natural downward movement.
 Throughout his MLB career, John was known as one of the great groundball specialists.

-John had 7 quality starts (at least 6 IP, less than 3 ER) in 7 of his 9 losses in 1964.
-He received a grand total of 10 runs in support in those 7 starts; his record 0-7 with a 2.92 ERA in those efforts.
+John had seven quality starts (at least 6 IP, less than 3 ER) in 7 of his 9 losses in 1964.
+He received a grand total of 10 runs in support in those 7 starts; his record was 0-7 with a 2.92 ERA in those efforts.

 1965-71: Chicago White Sox

 John opened the regular season in the bullpen, making his first start for the White Sox in the team’s 7th game, on April 19th.
 John tossed 7 innings of 2-run ball.
-In total, John went 14-7 for the season with a 3.09 ERA, finishing the campaign with two complete game, one-run outings.
+In total, John went 14-7 for the season with a 3.09 ERA, finishing the campaign with two complete-game, one-run outings.
 The team won 95 games, finishing 7 games behind the Minnesota Twins and Jim Kaat, another tall left-hander who would finish painfully shy of 300 wins in his career.
+(Kaat was finally elected to the Hall of Fame in 2022, perhaps lending hope that John will follow suit next month).

 In 1966, pitching for new manager Eddie Stanky, John was honored with the Opening Day start and upped his game, going 14-11 with a 2.62 ERA in 223 innings and a league-leading 5 shutouts.
 In 1967, John went 10-13 but delivered a 2.47 ERA (4th best in the A.L.) but missed a month due to gastritis.
 Even so, he led the A.L. again with 6 shutouts.